 A system may present information regarding a document and provide an option for removing the document.
 The system may also receive a selection of the option and remove the document when the option is selected.
 The system may aggregate information regarding documents that have been removed by a group of users and assign scores to a set of documents based on the aggregated information.

-The description of how this might work is broken down into the following sections.
-Please keep in mind that this is a patent application, and the processes involved may be implemented differently, or not at all.
+The description of how this might remove documents is broken down into the following sections.

 - How a Removal Feature is Implemented